 - Enjoys full sun or part shade in rich, fertile, medium moisture, well-drained soils.
 Peony plants grow best in full sun but will tolerate some light afternoon shade.
 Provide a sheltered location.
 Staking may be required as the large peony flowers tend to arch toward the ground and may be driven to the ground by hard rain.

 - Deer and rabbit resistant but attractive to butterflies!

 - Virtually pest free.
 Watch for honey fungus and peony wilt.

 - Very useful and adaptable in the garden.
-Perfect as a specimen plant and in groups for borders and beds, city gardens or cottage gardens.
+Perfect as a specimen plant or in groups for borders and beds, city gardens or cottage gardens.
 Ideal for bordering a walk or driveway and as an informal hedge.
 Plant your peonies away from trees or shrubs as peonies don't like to compete for food and moisture.
 The enchanting peony flower combines beautifully with roses, bearded irises and other perennials in striking color combinations.

 - Low maintenance.
 Remove spent flowers as they fade, then cut back plant after the foliage has died down in fall.
 Long-lived (peonies may live up to 50 years!), the plants do not need to be divided and can be left undisturbed for years.
 Peonies do not respond well to transplanting, so choose your planting location carefully.

 - The best time to plant peonies is in early fall, so they will have time to become established in the soil before winter.
 They do not flower the first year of planting, and may take up to two years to produce their showy, fragrant blooms.